tea7010/MyLearning/english/my_dict.md

 * go out for dinner
 * bustored
 * unusual
-* drive me up the wall:
+* drive me up the wall
+* in a while
+* laugh at
+* go mad
+* socond in comand
+* come over
+* missing out
+* couldn't put my finger on
+* made that up
+* one point
+* look at the bright side
+* bring everyone down
+* first thing tomorrow
+* pop up